desktophero/oneops.github.io/_getting_started/admin/index.md

   * Installs all required software see [here](/admin/key-concepts/#oneops-system-architecture)
   * Sets up minimal data set required for OneOps to work.
-  * Clones, Builds and Deploys all the required components to run [OneOps].(/admin/key-concepts/#oneops-system-architecture)
+  * Clones, Builds and Deploys all the required components to run [OneOps](/admin/key-concepts/#oneops-system-architecture)
-  * Bootstraps the  circuits from circuit-oneops 1
+  * Bootstraps the  circuits from [circuit-oneops](https://github.com/oneops/circuit-oneops-1/)

   ``` bash
 # After the successful install , you wills see this in console.